grantj-re3/FlindersDSpace-csv2xmlstruct/README_erasaf_mkimport.md

   * DSPACE_EXE_PATH
   * DSPACE_EPERSON_EMAIL

-- Make an import sh/bash script (eg. from the supplied test data).
-This assumes you have a corresponding DSpace ERA-year tree structure with handle 123456789/5055.
+- Make an import sh/bash script eg. from the supplied test tarball.
+  The commands below assume you have a corresponding DSpace ERA-year tree structure with handle 123456789/5055.

 ```
 cd test